tavisirbu2310/Furry-Game/README.md

+1. Git Clone
-Launch the page directly from the index.html file :)
+2. Launch the page directly from the index.html file :)